alanbchristie/mp-pico-solar-system/README.md

 it has no documentation, and I've reverse-engineered some potentially helpful documentation here...

-- `planets_a` is a list of planet 'bitmaps' (spriies).
+- `planets_a` is a list of planet 'bitmaps' (sprites).
 The array has eight entries, one for each planet (Mercury to Neptune).
-Each array entry is a one-dimensional list of numbers but is 'interpreted' as consecutive blocks (rows) of 5-byte values for each pixel in the bitmap.
+Each array entry is a one-dimensional list of bytes that is 'interpreted' as consecutive blocks (rows) of 5-byte values for each pixel in the bitmap.
-  The five bytes are the pixel's 'x', 'y', 'red', 'green', and 'blue' value.
+  The five bytes are the pixel's 'x', 'y', 'red', 'green', and 'blue' values.
-  The bitmap size is 7x7 with 'x' and 'y' values ranging from 47 to 50.
+  The bitmap size is up to 7x7 with 'x' and 'y' values ranging from 47 to 50.
-  The pixel at 50,50 (the centre of the bitmap) is placed on planet's _coordinate_.
+  The pixel at 50,50 (the centre of the bitmap) is placed on planet's _co-ordinate_.

 ---